gimlet-io/gimlet-documentation/src/pages/docs/how-to-manage-deployment-configs.md

 ### Editing manually

-To tailor the deployment configuration of your application, you can manualy edit the environment file's `values` section as it is nothing more than the values.yaml file for Helm charts.
+To tailor the deployment configuration of your application, you can manually edit the environment file's `values` section as it is nothing more than the values.yaml file for Helm charts.

 For a full reference of configuration options, check the [OneChart reference](/docs/onechart-reference).